mramshaw/NoteM/TestPlan.md

 #### Only show Note Titles

-[To run these tests, an AVD set to Nexus 5X (portrait mode) will be helpful.]
+[To run these tests, an AVD set to `Nexus 5X (portrait mode)` will be helpful.]

 By default, the __Only show Note Titles__ option should be disabled:

 ![Both Titles and Bodies](images/both_titles_and_bodies.png)

-Verify that selecting the __Only show Note Titles__ option affects the scrolling display such that only Note Titles are shown:
+Verify that selecting the __Only show Note Titles__ option affects the scrolling display such that only note titles are shown:

 ![Only Note Titles](images/only_note_titles.png)

-Select the Return option and verify that that Note Bodies are not shown:
+Select the Return option and verify that note bodies are not shown:

 ![No Note Bodies](images/no_note_bodies.png)

-Re-open the menu and uncheck the __Only show Note Titles__ option.
+Re-open the menu and disable the __Only show Note Titles__ option.

 #### Clean up database